-For example, in 2002 Justice John Perry performed this role, see Office of the Clerk of the Parliaments, above n 77, 2, Table A.
+For example, in 2002 Justice John Perry performed this role, see Office of the Clerk of the Parliaments and the Clerk of the Legislative Council, above n 77, 2, Table A.

 For example, Catherine Wildermuth, a public servant, stood in from time to time for the then Administrator Brian Lacy during his absences.
 See, eg, Office of the Administrator Indian Ocean Territories, Community Bulletin, No A96/2011, 12 December 2011.